entelognathus/agnathan-phylogeny/agnathan character list.md

 38. Endolymphatic duct: 0, is blind; 1, opens externally.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-Based on articulated headshields that have no evidence of an endolymphatic opening we have scored both Sacabambaspis and Astraspis as blind (0) for this character.
+> - Dearden *et al*.
+(2023): “Based on articulated headshields that have no evidence of an endolymphatic opening we have scored both Sacabambaspis and Astraspis as blind (0) for this character.
 In Eriptychius this is unknown.
 As with the pineal for Sacabambaspis we have followed the interpretation of Gagnier31, but see Zhang et al. 53 for an alternative anatomical interpretation